whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 The study also uses 5 year estimates for county disability and sociodemographic characteristics collected from 2014-2018.
 This range is not explicitly stated in the original study.

 The **temporal support** for the COVID-19 incidence rate was case data collected from 1/22/2020-8/1/2020.
-The **temporal support** for the disability sociodemographic data was data collected from 2014-2018.
+The **temporal support** for the disability sociodemographic data was data collected from 2014-2018.  **Temporal effects** are not measured or accounted for.

 ### Data exclusion

+There is no documentation of any **data exclusion** based on attribute criteria in the original study.

+The study does not analyze the presence of **outliers**.
+The study does not **weight samples**.

 ### Analytical specification

+For the county-level bivariate correlations between COVID-19 incidence rates and sociodemographic disability characteristics.
+Pearson's Rho is used as the bivariate correlation coefficient.
+As this is a parametric test, normality should be tested.
+A separate hypothesis is formulated for each sociodemographic disability characteristic.

+For the generalized estimating equation to predict county-level COVID-19 incidence rates.
+A Beta is used as the correlation coefficient.
+As specified by the author, "GEEs extend the generalized linear model to accommodate clustered data, in addition to relaxing several assumptions  of traditional regression (i.e., normality)".
+Additionally, the author notes that "clusters of observations must be defined based on the assumption that observations within a cluster are correlated while observations from different clusters are independent."

 ### Inference criteria and robustness